The Perfect Illusion Rabbit Hole of Abuse

-"He was not a bad person any little bit, as far as we know," their neighbor said.
-"Everybody probably has issues behind closed doors that nobody knows about, but these people were the perfect American family."
+"He was not a bad person any little bit, as far as we know," their neighbor added.
+"Everybody probably has issues behind closed doors, but these people were the perfect American family."

 "She wouldn’t stop laughing at me."

-and after he was handcuffed... he said "My life is over."
+And after being handcuffed: "My life is over."

 No.